jackfrost00911/cardsnark/_posts/2025-11-28-capital-one-quicksilver-student.md

 ---
 layout: post
+categories: [reviews]
-title: Capital One Quicksilver Student Review 2025: The "Set It and Forget It" Card
+title: "Capital One Quicksilver Student Review 2025: The "Set It and Forget It" Card"
-description: Capital One Quicksilver Student review 2025: Unlimited 1.5% cash back with no annual fee.
-Is it the best simple student credit card?
+description: "Capital One Quicksilver Student review 2025: Unlimited 1.5% cash back with no annual fee.
+Is it the best simple student credit card?"
 ---

 <div class="section-container" style="padding-bottom: 2rem;">